johnkord/johnkord.github.io/usesthis.md

 ### Who are you, and what do you do?

-My legal name is John Kordich and currently based in Redmond, WA.
+My legal name is John Kordich and I am currently based in Redmond, WA.
 I design, connect, and write software for my career.
 In my free time I read, create music and art, actively love and tend to my friends, and take care of my home and community.

 ### What hardware do you use?